gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 ---

 ## II.
-The TKNN Invariant — Topology Enters
+The TKNN Invariant: Topology Enters

 In 1982, Thouless, Kohmoto, Nightingale, and den Nijs (TKNN) computed the Hall conductance